fzc234/Test/README.md

             hostNetwork: true
 ```

-*Note you need to set hostNetwork: true if you use hotsNetwork.*
+*NOTE: you need to set hostNetwork: true if you use hotsNetwork.*

 ## Tensorflow Framework Example with Pod Initialization and Supporting Volumes <a name="tfinitvolume"></a>